disha2024/Pong-Game/README.md

 🚀 Features

-Classic Pong game mechanics
+1.Classic Pong game mechanics

-Two-player control (W/S and ↑/↓ keys)
+2.Two-player control (W/S and ↑/↓ keys)

-Ball bouncing and increasing speed
+3.Ball bouncing and increasing speed

-Scoreboard with real-time updates
+4.Scoreboard with real-time updates

-Organized using classes (Paddle, Ball, Scoreboard)
+5.Organized using classes (Paddle, Ball, Scoreboard)

 🧩 What I Learned
-Creating objects using classes in Python
+1.Creating objects using classes in Python

-Using the turtle module for animation
+2.Using the turtle module for animation

-Detecting collisions and handling bouncing logic
+3.Detecting collisions and handling bouncing logic

-Managing game state with loops and conditions
+4.Managing game state with loops and conditions